jundalisay/superb/content/en/research/smith/simple-life-of-adam-smith/chapter-25.md

-+++
+---
-title=  "Smith Interviewed"
+title: "Smith Interviewed"
-heading=  "Chapter 25"
+linkTitle: "Chapter 25"
-description=  "In his letter to Cadell, Smith reproaches himself with his idleness during his first few years in Edinburgh" date=  2015-09-06 image=  "/covers/life.jpg" linkb=  "/research/smith/simple-life-of-adam-smith/chapter-24" linkbtext=  "Chapter 24" linkf=  "/research/smith/simple-life-of-adam-smith/chapter-26" linkftext=  "Chapter 26"
+description: "In his letter to Cadell, Smith reproaches himself with his idleness during his first few years in Edinburgh"
-+++
+date: 2015-08-08
+author: "Rae"
+image: "/covers/life.jpg"
+---

 In his letter to Cadell, Smith reproaches himself with his idleness during his first few years in Edinburgh.
 He had bought a good many new books in London, or new editions of old ones,

-He says that=
+He says that:

 “My amusement in reading and diverting myself with them debauched me from my proper business of preparing a new edition of the Wealth of Nations.”